oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 The section provides instructions and tools for running TPC-DS queries to evaluate the cache performance at various configurations.
 TPC-DS suite has many queries and we select 9 I/O intensive queries for making the performance evaluation simple.

 We created some tool scripts [OAP-TPCDS-TOOL.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/OAP-TPCDS-TOOL.zip) to simplify the running work for beginners.
-If you have already been familar with TPC-DS data generation and running a TPC-DS tool suite, you can skip our tool and use TPC-DS tool suite directly.
+If you have already been familiar with TPC-DS data generation and running a TPC-DS tool suite, you can skip our tool and use TPC-DS tool suite directly.

 #### Prerequisites